A lot of people are wondering whether it’s legal or even possible to get a teaching job in China without a bachelor’s degree. So, let’s talk about it.

 Communication in China

-Learning even just a little bit of Chinese can greatly help on your quest to move to China and teach English!
-Depending on where you end up, it’s likely there won’t be very many people who speak English.
+Learning even just a little bit of Chinese can greatly help you on your quest to move to China and teach English!
+Depending on where you end up in China, it’s likely there won’t be very many people who speak English.
 That’s why we wrote this detailed guide on learning Chinese.

 If you’re just looking for resources to help you learn Chinese quickly then click here for our detailed resource library.